ThomsonTang/Java-Review/out/production/java7-concurrency-cookbook/thread_management.md

 - Priority: store the priority of the Thread objects. priority between [1, 10].
 Change the priority of thread is not recommended.
 - Status: store the status of thread.
 In java, six states: [new, runnable, blocked, waiting, timed_waiting, terminated]

-*You can't modify the ID or status of a thread.
-The Thread class doesn't implement the setId() and setStatus() method to allow their modification.*

-### Interrupting a thread

-The *Thread* class has an attribution that stores a boolean value indicating whether the thread has been interrupted or not.
-When you call the *interrupt()* method of a thread, you set that attribute to true.
-The *isInterrupted()* only return the value of that attribution.

-The static method, *interrupted()*, checks whether the current executing thread has been interrupted or not.

-### Controlling the interruption of a thread